ashleyh/unaizalakain.github.io/_posts/2013-12-19-self-referenced-template-inheritance-with-django.markdown

 - Passing on the current template that makes the extension.

 When extending a template, the call to ``find_template`` is made by the extension tag itself.
-This extension tag has no mean of knowing what templates have been rendered until now so we can't.
+This extension tag has no means of knowing which templates have been rendered until now so we can't.
 The only possible way around this is to store the already rendered templates in some kind of global variable and that doesn't seem a good idea.